Luc Poirier

 Luc Poirier (born January 9, 1962) is a Canadian retired professional wrestler.
 He is best known for his appearances with New Japan Pro-Wrestling (NJPW) and Catch Wrestling Association (CWA) under the ring name Rambo and with the World Wrestling Federation (WWF) under the ring name Sniper.
 Rambo was pushed as the top star of CWA after the departure of the promotion's owner Otto Wanz and became a major main event star.
-He headlined the company's flagship event Euro Catch Festival twelve times between 1991 and 1999, with his each match for the CWA World Heavyweight Championship.
+He headlined the company's flagship event Euro Catch Festival twelve times between 1991 and 1999, every match for the CWA World Heavyweight Championship.
 He is overall a four-time world champion.

 Early life

 Before entering the world of professional wrestling, Poirier started training for shot put and discus throw as early as the age of 12 years old.
 His dedication and athletic abilities allowed him to become Canadian Junior discus champion.
 Poirier also held the French-Canadian (Province of Quebec) discus record for nearly 30 years.